rathena/user-guides/guides/installing/docker.md

 ### In General
 * A basic understanding of Linux based Operating Systems.
-* Familiarity with StackOverflow in case anything goes wrong
+* Familiarity with StackOverflow in case anything goes wrong.

 ### Installing Requirements
 First, you need to get Docker engine up and running.
 You can get this done by following the official [Docker guides](https://docs.docker.com/get-docker/).
 Once you get to the part where you install `docker-compose` you're good to go.